Diagrams, Fibrations, and the Decomposition of Colimits: Appendix 1: Grothendieck fibrations and the Grothendieck construction

 It is certainly known how to form ordinary (co)limits of a specified type in a bifibred category $\CE$ from given (co)limits of the same type in the base category $\CB$ and the fibres of the fibration.
 (For notions of, and criteria for, fibrational completeness, see \cite[Section 8.5]{Borceux1994}.)
-We sketch here a detailed but compact proof of this fact, as we trace its steps in our main application in Section 3.
+We sketch here a detailed but compact proof of this fact in a more general form, as we trace its steps in our main application in Section 4.